International Criminal Court says it has jurisdiction over alleged crimes against Rohingya

 Myanmar has denied committing atrocities against the Rohingya, saying its military carried out justifiable actions against militants.
 It has so far signaled it does not intend to cooperate with the international court.

-Reporting by Toby Sterling and Bart Meijer; Editing by Peter Graff and Janet Lawrence
+Reporting by Toby Sterling, Bart Meijer and Stephanie van den Berg; Editing by Peter Graff and Janet Lawrence